getcarina/getcarina.com/_posts/2015-11-09-docker-version-manager.markdown

 Error response from daemon: client is newer than server (client API version: 1.21, server API version: 1.20)
 ```

-With the Docker Version Manager and Carina*, you can banish that error message entirely.
+With the Docker Version Manager, you can banish that error message entirely*.
 Docker Version Manager (dvm) is a cross-platform command-line tool that helps you install and
 switch between Docker clients.
 Let's install dvm and see what it can do.